prentissw/obsidian-charted-roots/docs/user-guide.md

 - Use consistent naming conventions
 - Enable bidirectional sync to catch relationship conflicts
 - Import from single authoritative source when possible

 ---

+## Staging & Import Cleanup

+The staging workflow provides a safe way to process imported data before incorporating it into your main family tree.
+This is particularly useful when working with messy GEDCOM files, multiple overlapping imports, or data that needs cleanup.

+### Setting Up Staging

+1. Go to **Settings → Canvas Roots → Data**
+2. Set a **Staging folder** path (e.g., `People-Staging`)
+3. Enable **Staging isolation** to exclude staging from normal operations

+When staging is configured, imported data is kept separate from your main tree until you're ready to promote it.

+### Importing to Staging

+1. Open Control Center → **Data Entry** tab
+2. Select **Import destination**: choose "Staging" instead of "Main tree"
+3. Optionally specify a **Subfolder name** for this import batch (e.g., `smith-gedcom-2024`)
+4. Import your GEDCOM or CSV file
+5. Data is created in the staging folder, isolated from your main tree

+### Using the Staging Tab

+The **Staging** tab in Control Center provides tools for managing staged imports:

+**Subfolder Management:**
+- View all import batches with person counts and dates
+- Expand subfolders to see individual files
+- Delete subfolders you no longer need

+**Cross-Import Detection:**
+- Click "Review matches with main tree" to find potential duplicates
+- Compare staging records against your main tree
+- Mark matches as "Same person" or "Different people"

+**Promote Actions:**
+- **Promote subfolder**: Move all files from a subfolder to your main people folder
+- **Promote all**: Move all staging files to main
+- Files marked as "same person" (duplicates) are skipped during promote—use merge instead

+### Staging Isolation

+When staging is enabled, staged files are automatically excluded from:
+- Tree generation (your trees only show main tree data)
+- Normal duplicate detection
+- Relationship sync operations
+- Collections and groups
+- Vault statistics

+This ensures your production data stays clean while you work on imports.

+### Workflow Example

+1. Import `smith-family.ged` to staging subfolder `smith-2024`
+2. Import `jones-tree.ged` to staging subfolder `jones-2024`
+3. Open Staging tab, click "Review matches with main tree"
+4. For each match, decide: Same person → Merge, or Different people → will be promoted
+5. Click "Promote subfolder" for each batch
+6. New unique people are moved to main; duplicates were merged earlier

+---

+## Merging Duplicate Records

+When you find duplicate person records—either through duplicate detection or cross-import review—the Merge Wizard helps you combine them with field-level control.

+### Accessing the Merge Wizard

+**From Duplicate Detection:**
+1. Run command "Find duplicate people"
+2. For each potential duplicate, click **Merge**

+**From Cross-Import Review:**
+1. Open Staging tab → "Review matches with main tree"
+2. Click "Same person" for a match
+3. Click the **Merge** button that appears

+### Using the Merge Wizard

+The Merge Wizard shows a side-by-side comparison of both records:

+**Field Comparison Table:**
+- Each row shows one field (name, birth date, etc.)
+- **Staging** column: value from the staging/source record
+- **Main** column: value from the main/target record
+- **Use** column: dropdown to choose which value to keep

+**Field Choices:**
+- **Main**: Keep the main record's value
+- **Staging**: Use the staging record's value
+- **Both** (for arrays): Combine values from both (spouses, children)

+Fields that are identical show a checkmark instead of a dropdown.

+### Preview and Execute

+1. Click **Preview** to see what the merged record will look like
+2. Review the combined data
+3. Click **Merge** to execute

+**What Happens:**
+- The main record is updated with your selected field values
+- The staging record is deleted
+- All relationships pointing to the staging record are updated to point to main
+- A success notification confirms the merge

+### Relationship Reconciliation

+When merging, Canvas Roots automatically updates relationship references:

+- If the staging person was listed as someone's father, that reference updates to the main person
+- Spouse and child relationships are similarly updated
+- This ensures no orphaned relationship references remain

+### Best Practices

+**Before Merging:**
+- Review both records carefully
+- Check if the staging record has data the main record lacks
+- Consider using "Both" for array fields to preserve all relationships

+**After Merging:**
+- The staging file is deleted automatically
+- Check the main record to verify the merge result
+- Regenerate any canvases that included either person

+---